Little Thunderbolt Pose - Laghu Vajrasana

 Step 3

-Bring your hands to grasp your ankles.
+Reach your hands back and grasp your ankles.

 Step 4